 What is a Bass Boat?

-Opposite to bay boats, bass boats are designed to create less disturbance in the water.
+Bass boats, unlike bay boats, are designed to create less disturbance in the water.
 Moreover, these boats have low profiles and are sleeker than bay boats.
-The average length of bass boats is around 26 feet, and they’re large enough for two to three people.

 Characteristics of a Bass Boat

-Instead of disturbing the water surface, the boat glides smoothly over the top, making fishing a breeze.
+Instead of disturbing the water’s surface, the boat glides smoothly over the top, making fishing a breeze.
 In contrast, boats with V-shaped hulls, like bay boats, cut through the water and disturb the fish.

 Meanwhile, the larger casting decks allow you to keep more fishing accessories onboard than fishing vessels.
 Most modern bass boats have high-power motors that let the vehicle go up to 116 meters per hour at full speed.